rohithramesh1991/name_classifier_challenge/README.md

 These outcomes show that the binary classifier for names of persons works properly, with a test accuracy of about 81.10%, which means it reliably recognizes names as people’s names or not.
 With around 77.29% precision, this suggests that it correctly guesses the name is a person’s name nearly 77% of the time.
 About 87.7% recall implies that approximately 88% actual personal names in the test data are identified by it.

 What's Next :

 To perform better in the future, incorporating more LSTM layers, GRUs or attention mechanisms is a viable option.
 While considering these possibilities, we need to be careful about overfitting to ensure that the changes we make consistently increase the model’s accuracy and generalizability.

+A web application has been built for this purpose, and you can reference it [Web App](https://github.com/rohithramesh1991/name_classifier_api.git)